 (Nov; 10 miler, 5K)

-Relive the spirit of ’76 — 1976, that is — at this salute to Philadelphia’s favorite fictional son.
+Relive the spirit of ’76 — 1976, that is — at this salute to Philadelphia’s fictional fighting son.
 Runners answer the bell at the start line in front of the Philadelphia Museum of Art, within punching distance of the famous Rocky Statue.
 The 10-mile and 5K courses follow scenic out-and-back routes along the Schuylkill River before finishing back at the Museum.
 (Smile for those free race photos!)
 Once you’ve gone the distance, celebrate with a heavy-legged dash up the Museum’s 72 “Rocky Steps” and strike your own Balboa-inspired victory pose.
 Runners with the heart of a champion can complete the 5K and 10 miler to earn both finisher medals as well as the exclusive Italian Stallion 13.1 Challenge medal, all without chasing a single chicken.
-The Rocky Run sold out in 2016 and 2017, so you’ll want to grab a ringside seat early before you miss out.
+So if you’ve got the eye of the tiger, grab a ringside seat for this Philly fall favorite.

 A Christmas Story Run – Cleveland, OH